9 Interesting Facts About Bamboo

 Impress guests at your next social gathering with a few more unusual bamboo facts:

-1. Bamboo was used in the first firecrackers: Around 200 BC, the Chinese created the first firecrackers when they discovered bamboo makes a loud popping noise when exposed to fire, which is due to air pockets releasing between nodes.
+- Bamboo was used in the first firecrackers: Around 200 BC, the Chinese created the first firecrackers when they discovered bamboo made a loud popping noise when exposed to fire due to air pockets releasing between nodes.

-2. Bamboo produces flowers: It’s rare to see, but bamboo does flower.
-Most have a bloom cycle of once every 60-80 years, with some varieties only flowering once every 120 years.
-When a bamboo variety flowers, every plant of that same species across the globe flowers and seeds at the same time.
+- Bamboo produces flowers: It’s rare to see, but bamboo does flower.
+The bloom cycle for bamboo ranges from as little as three years to 150 years at the most.
+When a bamboo variety flowers, every plant of that same species, across the globe, flowers and seeds simultaneously.

 Where to Buy Bamboo Products